Advertisement

 Is applying at Housing Authority of Auburn free?

 Yes.
 Applying for any federally-funded housing assistance program is always free.
-Housing Authority of Auburn administers 5 programs (PBV, Public Housing, HCV, Mainstream, RAD) — none of which charge an application fee.
+Housing Authority of Auburn administers 7 programs (FYI, FYI (Foster Youth to Independence) Voucher, Public Housing, HCV, Mainstream, PBV, RAD) — none of which charge an application fee.
 If any website or person asks you to pay money to apply, it is a scam.
 Always apply directly through the housing authority's official portal or in person at their office at 931 Booker St, Auburn, AL.

 How long is the wait at Housing Authority of Auburn?

 Wait times at Housing Authority of Auburn depend on demand in Auburn, funding levels, and your priority status.
 With approximately 737 assisted housing units, turnover determines how quickly the list moves.
-The most recent status change we tracked was on May 24, 2026 when the PBV list changed from "open" to "opening_soon."
+The most recent status change we tracked was on July 7, 2026 when the PBV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of Auburn directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?